gunar/deferapp/README.md

 ## TODO

-- Decide on name
-- Make twitter login work with openshift
 - Make crawler work on openshift
+- Write "tweets" for Visitor Mode
+- Make empty states (when there's no data to be shown)
+ - Empty inbox
+ - Empty Archived

 ## npm scripts